-Through coursework, research opportunities, campus resources, and community experience, we seek to develop the next generation of leading scholars in community and applied developmental psychology research.
+Through coursework, research opportunities, campus resources, and community experience, we seek to develop the next generation of leading scholars in Community and Applied Developmental Psychology research.
 Our training program addresses the following key objectives:

-- To promote scientific inquiry in community psychology and applied developmental psychology. - To encourage research and scholarship based on an understanding of substantive, methodological and theoretical bases of community and applied developmental psychology as well as from other areas of psychology and related disciplines. - To train students to be competent in the conceptualization, design, implementation, analysis, interpretation, communication, and dissemination of basic and applied research. - To train students to consider multiple levels of analysis and contextual and systemic factors in carrying out community interventions and applied developmental psychology research. - To train students to think critically and creatively about ways that their research and interventions can address social issues in a diverse society. - To train students to appreciate the multiple ways that human diversity is reflected in the community research and prevention and intervention processes.
+- To promote scientific inquiry in community psychology and applied developmental psychology. - To encourage research and scholarship based on an understanding of substantive, methodological and theoretical bases of Community and Applied Developmental Psychology as well as from other areas of psychology and related disciplines. - To train students to be competent in the conceptualization, design, implementation, analysis, interpretation, communication, and dissemination of basic and applied research. - To train students to consider multiple levels of analysis and contextual and systemic factors in carrying out community interventions and applied developmental psychology research. - To train students to think critically and creatively about ways that their research and interventions can address social issues in a diverse society. - To train students to appreciate the multiple ways that human diversity is reflected in the community research and prevention and intervention processes.

-Upon completion of the CADP program, we expect that graduates will be able to do the following:
+Upon completion of the CADP program, we expect that graduates will be able to: